+2. The district has become inactive pursuant to s.
+189.062, Florida Statutes.

+(27) MERGER WITH COMMUNITY DEVELOPMENT DISTRICTS.- The district may merge with one or more community development districts situated wholly within its boundaries.
+The district shall be the surviving entity of the merger.
+Any mergers shall commence upon each such

+(28) INCLUSION OF TERRITORY.-The inclusion of any or all territory of the district within a municipality does not change, alter, or affect the boundary, territory, existence, or jurisdiction of the district.

+SALE OF REAL ESTATE WITHIN THE DISTRICT: REQUIRED (29)DISCLOSURE TO PURCHASER.-Subsequent to the creation of this district under this act, each contract for the initial sale of a parcel of real property and each contract for the initial sale of a residential unit within the district shall include, immediately before the space reserved in the contract for the signature of the purchaser, the following disclosure statement in boldfaced and conspicuous type which is larger than the type in the remaining text of the contract: "THE EAST RIVER RANCH STEWARD-SHIP DISTRICT MAY IMPOSE AND LEVY TAXES OR ASSESSMENTS, OR BOTH TAXES AND ASSESSMENTS, ON THIS PROPERTY.
+THESE TAXES AND ASSESSMENTS PAY FOR THE CONSTRUCTION, OPERA-TION, AND MAINTENANCE COSTS OF CERTAIN PUBLIC SYSTEMS, FACILITIES, AND SERVICES OF THE DISTRICT AND ARE SET ANNUALLY BY THE GOVERNING BOARD OF THE DISTRICT.
+THESE TAXES AND ASSESSMENTS ARE IN ADDITION TO COUNTY AND OTHER LOCAL GOVERNMENTAL TAXES AND ASSESSMENTS AND ALL OTHER TAXES AND ASSESSMENTS PROVIDED FOR BY GENERAL LAW."

-- (30) NOTICE OF CREATION AND ESTABLISHMENT.-Within 30 days after the election of the first board of supervisors creating the district, the district shall cause to be recorded in the grantor-grantee index of the property records in Manatee County a "Notice of Creation and Establishment of the North River Ranch Improvement Stewardship District."
-The notice shall, at a minimum, include the legal description of the territory described in this act. - (31) DISTRICT PROPERTY PUBLIC; FEES.-Any system, facility, service, works, improvement, project, or other infrastructure owned by the district, or funded by federal tax exempt bonding issued by the district, is public; and the district by rule may regulate, and may impose reasonable charges or fees for, the use thereof, but not to the extent that such regulation or imposition of such charges or fees constitutes denial of reasonable access. - Section 2.
-If any provision of this act or its application to any person or circumstance is held invalid, the invalidity does not affect the remaining provisions or applications of the act which can be given effect without the invalid provision or application, and to this end the provisions of this act are severable. - Section 3.
-This act shall take effect upon becoming a law, except that the provisions of this act which authorize the levy of ad valorem taxation shall take effect only upon express approval by a majority vote of those qualified electors of the North River Ranch Improvement Stewardship District, as required by Section 9, Article VII of the State Constitution, voting in a referendum election held at such time as all members of the board are qualified electors who are elected by qualified electors of the district as provided in this act.
+(30) NOTICE OF CREATION AND ESTABLISHMENT.-Within 30 days after the election of the first board of supervisors creating the district, the district shall cause to be recorded in the grantor-grantee index of the property records in Manatee County a "Notice of Creation and Establishment of the East River Ranch Stewardship District."
+The notice shall, at a minimum, include the legal description of the territory described in this act.

+(31) DISTRICT PROPERTY PUBLIC; FEES.-Any system, facility, service, works, improvement, project, or other infrastructure owned by the district, or funded by federal tax-exempt bonding issued by the district, is public, and the district by rule may regulate, and may impose reasonable charges or fees for, the use thereof, but not to the extent that such regulation or imposition of such charges or fees constitutes denial of reasonable access.

+Section 2.
+If any provision of this act or its application to any person or circumstance is held invalid, the invalidity does not affect the remaining provisions or applications of the act which can be given effect without the invalid provision or application, and to this end the provisions of this act are severable.

+Section 3.
+This act shall take effect July 1, 2023, except that the provisions of this act which authorize the levy of ad valorem taxation shall take effect only upon express approval by a majority vote of those qualified electors of the East River Ranch Stewardship District, as required by Section 9, Article VII of the State Constitution, voting in a referendum election held at such time as all members of the board are qualified electors who are elected by qualified electors of the district as provided in this act.

-Approved by the Governor June 9, 2020.
+Approved by the Governor June 23, 2023.

-Filed in Office Secretary of State June 9, 2020.
+Filed in Office Secretary of State June 23, 2023.